|

 twice.

 not lock your luggage.
-Security still does random manual checks and will break
+Security does random manual checks and will break

-plenty to do or read with you for yourself and your family to keep occupied.
+plenty to do for yourself and family to keep occupied.
 You may be at the airport and

 in flight for quite some

 patient.
-Know that traveling during the busiest time of year means long lines
+Know that traveling during the busiest time of year means security checks, long lines

 and delays.
 It's much better to be delightfully surprised that things are running

 smoothly than getting angry that they're not.
-During holiday travel, expect what's normally
+During holiday travel, expect the

 |